 Throughout this investigation of the various scenarios developed by the FUGI model a more rational international division of labor among the industrially advanced and the developing countries has been again stressed.
-At present the industrially advanced countries have a comparative advantage in the export of goods and services that are relatively knowledge-intensive while the developing countries tend to have a comparative advantage in the export of south that changes in the present North-South industrial and trade structures should take into account and follow this kind of pattern, although this may be impossible to realize without changes in present-day human values and in economic and social systems.
+At present the industrially advanced countries have a comparative advantage in the export of goods and services that are relatively knowledge-intensive while the developing countries tend to have a comparative advantage in the export of labor-intensive goods and services.
+We suggest that changes in the present North-South industrial and trade structures should take into account and follow this kind of pattern, although this may be impossible to realize without changes in present-day human values and in economic and social systems.
 These questions are thus related to the long-range course of development for global society.